Food, Jordan, Middle Eastern Food

 Many different types of Za'atar at Thyme and More

-2. Kanafeh
+2. Knafeh

-Kanafeh is a Levantine dessert that is very popular in Arabic countries.
-It is made with white cheese, topped with crunchy pastry, then drenched in sweet syrup and what I originally thought was butter but turns out to be Ghee (goat butter) and topped with crushed up pistachio and cashew.
+Knafeh is a Levantine dessert that is very popular in Arabic countries.
+It is made with white cheese, topped with crunchy pastry, then drenched in sweet syrup and what I originally thought was butter but turns out to be Ghee (goat butter) and topped with crushed-up pistachio and cashew.
 It’s very decadent.
-My eyes nearly popped out of its sockets when I first bit into a fresh slice of Kanafeh – it was SO good!

-Knafeh, a syrian desert that is popular in Arab countries
+Jordanian Food: Knafeh, a syrian desert that is popular in Arab countries

-Knafeh, a syrian desert that is popular in Arab countries
+Knafeh, a Syrian desert that is popular in Arab countries

 Knafeh from Habiba in Downtown Amman